hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250521701v2-do-we-know-what-llms-dont-know-a-study-of-consistency-in-knowledge-p.md

 ---
 layout: default
-title: Do We Know What LLMs Don't Know?
-A Study of Consistency in Knowledge Probing
+title: "Do We Know What LLMs Don't Know?
+A Study of Consistency in Knowledge Probing"
 ---

 # Do We Know What LLMs Don't Know?
 A Study of Consistency in Knowledge Probing